 | Edge prep | None / Bevel angle |

-With this table you’ll convert geometry into weld size, deposition rate, and cost inputs.
+With this table, convert geometry into weld size, deposition rate, and cost inputs.

 Weld Length and Count

-Begin by measuring and summing the total linear feet (or meters) of every weld you’ll make; record each joint’s length and the number of individual welds so you can convert geometry into labor and filler estimates.
+Begin by measuring and summing the total linear feet or meters of every weld you will make.
+Record each joint’s length and the number of individual welds.
+This lets you convert geometry into labor and filler estimates.

-Use consistent weld measurement techniques: tape, calipers, or CAD takeoffs, noting start/stop points and any intermittent welds.
-Classify each joint (butt, lap, corner) and list weld size (0.125–1.250 in) to calculate filler volume and welding time per foot.
+Use consistent weld measurement techniques.
+Try tape, calipers, or CAD takeoffs.
+Note start and stop points and any intermittent welds.
+Classify each joint like butt, lap, or corner.
+List weld size from 0.125 to 1.250 in to calculate filler volume and welding time per foot.

-Count welds individually—N welds × length per weld = total length.
-Note joint preparation methods required (cleaning, beveling) because they affect prep time and cost.
+Count welds individually.
+N welds times length per weld equals total length.
+Note joint preparation methods required like cleaning or beveling.
+They affect prep time and cost.

-Document everything in a worksheet so you can move to accurate labor, gas, and consumable estimates.
+Document everything in a worksheet.
+Then move to accurate labor, gas, and consumable estimates.

 Tolerances and Access

-With your weld lengths and joint types documented, set explicit dimensional tolerances and assess physical access for each weld location—both will change your labor rate and method selection.
+With your weld lengths and joint types documented, set explicit dimensional tolerances.
+Assess physical access for each weld location.
+Both will change your labor rate and method selection.

-You’ll quantify tolerance variations (±mm) per joint, link tighter tolerances to slower deposition rates and higher rework risk, and log access challenges (reach, rotation, fixturing) that add minutes per weld.
+Quantify tolerance variations in ±mm per joint.
+Link tighter tolerances to slower deposition rates and higher rework risk.
+Log access challenges like reach, rotation, or fixturing that add minutes per weld.

-- Specify nominal dimension and tolerance band for every weld; tighter bands → % time multiplier.
+- Specify nominal dimension and tolerance band for every weld; tighter bands mean a percent time multiplier.

 - Categorize access: unobstructed, limited, confined, rotated; assign labor time factors.

-- Reference past jobs with similar geometry/tolerance variations to calibrate time estimates.
+- Reference past jobs with similar geometry and tolerance variations to calibrate time estimates.

 - Convert time factors to cost by applying hourly welder rate plus overhead and anticipated rework.